It used to be so easy. There was the figure eight and the Munter hitch and that was the only choice for the belayer.

 HMS is actually the abbreviation for Munter hitch belay, meaning you belay with the Munter hitch and a carabiner.
 This should be the basic knowledge of climbers, but it does not get taught everywhere anymore.
 You should however know how to make this knot, before you take to the rocks.

-Advantage: Easy to learn, needs little material as no additional belay device is needed.
+Advantage: easy to learn, needs little material as no additional belay device is needed.

-Nowadays one of the most popular belay devices, though the name is not entirely correct.
+Nowadays, this is one of the most popular belay devices, though the name is not entirely correct.
 The purchase costs are fairly cheap and even a child can operate it easily.
 Furthermore, the sequence of movements with the Smart is very similar to the Tuber, which makes a transition easy.
 Under certain conditions it indeed blocks and the brake power assistance is very high, but officially it is not an auto-locking device – but it is also not dynamic.

-Advantage: Reduces rope wear, simple to use and fairly priced.
+Advantage: reduces rope wear, simple to use and fairly priced.

-Disadvantages: You will initially have to get used to the output of the rope for lead climbing, but should learn it quickly.
+Disadvantages: you will initially have to get used to the output of the rope for lead climbing, but should learn it quickly.

-Advantages: Very secure, ideal for projecting, compensates for many human belaying mistakes.
+Advantages: very secure, ideal for projecting, compensates for many human belaying mistakes.

 Click-up (Auto-block tube)

 It gets its name from the sound it makes when it closes.
-The Click-up is a very reliable belay device and a favorite in the climbing gym.
+The Click-up is a very reliable belay device and a favourite in the climbing gym.
 However, the Click-up does not work with all forms of carabiners and is only sold as a kit together with a matching carabiner.
 If you use an incompatible carabiner, the blocking mechanism can be overridden.

-Advantages: Simple to use and less expensive than the GriGri2.
+Advantages: simple to use and less expensive than the GriGri2.

 Of course these are not the only belay devices on the market, but the most popular ones that cover the range of required functions.

 Please take note of the manufacturer’s specifications.
 In the manual for belay devices, you will find the manufacturer’s recommendation for how long the device can be used for.
 Nevertheless, you should regularly check your belay device for damage or signs of wear.
 If you should find any, you should think about replacing your device.
-You should also think about replacing it, if your belay device is dropped several meters onto a hard surface.
+You should also think about replacing it if your belay device is dropped several meters onto a hard surface.
 In case of doubt, as with all security-related products, if you no longer feel safe, then replace it.